ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/_index.md

 tags:
 - Project
 description: >
-  What you need to know to start using ready4.
+  What you need to know to start using readyforwhatsnext.
 ---